yungxramoz/tabletop-gather/apps/backend/README.md

 # Backend

-This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).
+> This app was created with Bootify.io

-Feel free to contact us for further questions.
+To view the Bootify.io Setup, visit [this link](https://bootify.io/app/1AFNHOA9NPO5)

 ## Development

-When starting the application `docker compose up` is called and the app will connect to the contained services.
-[Docker](https://www.docker.com/get-started/) must be available on the current system.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
 Create your own